 Only a qualified medical professional can determine if your hearing loss is permanent or temporary.
 For this, you need to take an appointment with the hearing health professional.
 They will thoroughly evaluate your hearing to determine the underlying cause and appropriate treatment for it.
-While evaluating, the hearing professional will ask certain questions concerning your current health and hearing problem.
-It also determines if anything from past suggests an ongoing health issue.
+While evaluating, the hearing professional ill ask certain questions concerning your current health and hearing problem.
+It also determines if anything from the past suggests an ongoing health issue.

 Afterwards, ear examination is done for any signs of abnormality before giving a hearing test to narrow down the possibility of occurrence.
 There are some conditions which require advanced testing.
 For these conditions, you need to visit an otolaryngologist (ENT).